carl2525/RTU-DOCUMENT-MANAGEMENT-SYSTEM/README.md

 When department_office is truncated/emptied (thru Mysql), this code needs to be executed to start incrementation from 1000.

 ALTER TABLE department_office MODIFY COLUMN ID INT(11) AUTO_INCREMENT, AUTO_INCREMENT = 1000;

+PHPMailer Disabled due to malfunction (made it into a comment)